 The device is extremely simple with a one-button layout.
 The fire button is placed at the top of the front side, right above the USB-C port.
 Branding is almost completely hidden, with a “Captain” etched on one side of the device that really blends in.
 All in all, it’s really a good-looking and durable pod system, with plenty of color options to pick from.

 Using the IJOY AirGo is pretty straightforward.
-I really like the concept here; everything is uniform, making it a great choice for beginners.
+I really like the concept here; everything is uniform, making it a great choice for a beginner vape.
 There is only one coil option, the device is locked into a fixed output, and there is only one button.
 The main control is the fire button.
 You can click it five times to turn it on or off and you can choose to use the button or just inhale to fire.

 The AirGo comes with only one pod in the package, which I’m not a fan of.
 All pod vapes should always include two coils.
 There is no adjustable air or any settings to play with.
 Refilling a pod is really easy.
 It uses a standard rubber plug fill method located on the bottom of the pod.
 The pod rests on top of the device, so it is almost fully exposed which is nice.
 However, they did make the pod dark-tinted which can make it hard to see your juice level at times.
 I’m not a fan of tinted pods—I get it for looks, but clear pods are much more functional.